 For those who feel a little lost when looking at different styles, it can be helpful to learn about some of the most popular looks out there.
-Read on for the low-down on five of the most popular interior design styles.
+For starters, take a look at these five most popular interior design styles.

 Traditional interior design styles typically stem from European homes and feature qualities such as dark wood, rich color, ornate details, and symmetrical design.
 Traditional homes are timeless and attractive to many decorators, who will often use vintage decor and classical artwork.
 One of the most distinguishing features of traditional design is symmetry—things typically come in pairs, whether it’s sofas, lamps, or anything else.
 Most rooms decorated in traditional style are warm and inviting, and traditional decor includes many classic accessories and ornate furnishings.